owobot-org/owobot/README.md

 ### Tickets

-owobot can create tickets to allow users to privately talk to your server's moderators.
+owobot can create tickets, which are like private channels that allow users to talk directly to your server's moderators.
 Only one ticket per user can exist at any time.
-When a ticket is closed, a log containing all the messages in the ticket is sent to the event log ticket channel.
+When a ticket is closed, owobot compiles a log containing all the messages in the ticket and sends it to the event log ticket channel.

 Commands: